 Residential and commercial construction projects require a lot of planning.
 If you don’t have any experience in this area, you must work with professional contractors.
 With so many contractors out there, you have to hire the right professionals for the job.
 This means finding a contractor with the proper certifications.
 What are examples of certifications contractors may have?
 Certifications are important because they’re reflections of the contractor’s experience and expertise in a specific area.
+Therefore, learn about the Certifications that a Contractor should have to work on a project.

 Two of the most important parts of construction are engineering and surveying.
 Both skills are required to earn this certification.
 In particular, if you’ve got a commercial or residential project that requires leveling your land or altering the grade of certain areas of your property, you’ll want to work with a contractor with this certification.
 Certain levels of education and experience are required to sign up for the NCEES exam.